zyzek/LEAPs/content/leaps/leap-8.md

 - Provided liquidity to Uniswap pools containing sUSD
 - Sold sUSD on Uniswap in a non synth pair
 - Traded options on Lyra
-- Provided liquidity to the ETH or LINK markets
+- Provided liquidity to ANY Lyra Market Pool (i.e ETH or LINK)

 ### Trading Rewards